DimaKosy/MusicVisuals/README.md

 [![YouTube](https://i.ytimg.com/vi/xA7e_dxDOCo/hq720.jpg?sqp=-oaymwEcCNAFEJQDSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLDuQlaJv-4ykUREOM2cqb-ALwUR2w)](https://youtu.be/xA7e_dxDOCo)

-While I (Dmytro) was searching for a song for our project, I got confronted by a flock of ducks.
-They wouldn't scatter quickly enough so I waved my foot across them and scared them off!
+While Dmytro was searching for a song for our project, he got confronted by a flock of ducks.
+They wouldn't scatter quickly enough so he apparently waved his foot across them and scared them off!
-Then I had an idea...
+Then he had an idea...

-Sea shanties were always cool to me and one of the most memorable ones when I saw those ducks was this hit by The Longest Johns.
+Sea shanties were always cool to him and one of the most memorable ones when he saw those ducks was this hit by The Longest Johns.
 It depicts a long-retired sailor, whose solitude was interrupted by a mythical, giant duck on his lake.
 He then goes to settle the score with the duck with the help of his ol' mates, and after a long, well-fought battle, they celebrated with a banquet of BBQed duck, pancakes and oyster sauce!

+When he gave the piece to the team, we thought it was funny and would be a fun theme to explore; from ducks to ships to waves and even obscure nautical references!
+It was light-hearted and fast-paced, and honestly we agreed to use it as everyone else had no idea what song to choose at the time...
+Oh well!

 ## Visual Representations